What is call center automation?

 Automated Agent Guidance

-With automation driven by AI analytics, you can uncover opportunities to coach your call centre agents.
-Contact centre agents must continually be aware of your brand’s approach to customer service as well as being mindful of legal compliance at the same time.
+With automation driven by AI analytics, you can uncover opportunities to coach your call center agents.
+Contact center agents must continually be aware of your brand’s approach to customer service as well as being mindful of legal compliance at the same time.

 Automated Agent Guidance gives real-time updates and insights to your agents to help them remember all they need to and provide the best service possible to your customers.
 This automation can be in the form of alert prompts or chatbots to help them focus on key areas of improvement in real time.